winitzki/scall/tutorial/programming_dhall.md

 It is important that Dhall's union types use **structural typing**: two union types are distinguished only via their constructor names and types, while constructors are unordered.
 So, the union types `< X : Natural | Y >` and `< Y | X : Natural >` are the same, while the types `< X : Natural | Y >` and `< X : Text | Y : Natural >` are different and unrelated to each other.
-There is no **nominal typing** for union types; that is, no way of assigning a permanent unique name to a certain union type, as it is done in OCaml, Haskell, and Scala to distinguish that union type from others.
+There is no **nominal typing** for union types; that is, no way of assigning a permanent unique name to a certain union type, as it is done in Haskell, Scala, and other languages to distinguish one union type from another.

 For convenience, Dhall programs often define local names for union types: